-For more than ten years, SCAG’s Sustainability Awards has recognized exemplary work by highlighting excellence in sustainable planning and projects in the SCAG Region.
-These plans and projects are integral to carrying out the goals and policies of Connect SoCal and promote a healthier and more resilient Southern California.
+SCAG is committed to highlighting excellence in sustainable planning and projects in Southern California.
+These projects are integral to carrying out the goals and policies of SCAG’s Connect SoCal and promoting a more mobile, sustainable, and prosperous region.
 Each year, SCAG honors projects that best exemplify the core principles of sustainability with awards at the annual Regional Conference & General Assembly.

 Active, Healthy & Safe Communities

-The award for Active, Healthy & Safe Communities honors a project or plan that promotes public health through improved active transportation, transportation safety, or pollution reduction.
-Submissions should demonstrate how the project or plan promotes healthy behaviors such as biking or walking, improving community safety through declining collision rates, or reducing exposure to environmental hazards.
-The project or plan should result in communities where residents are empowered to lead healthier lives.
+Honors a project that promotes public health through improved active transportation, transportation safety, or pollution reduction.
+Submissions should demonstrate how the projects promote healthy behaviors such as biking or walking, improve community safety through declining collision rates, or reduce exposure to environmental hazards.
+Projects should result in communities where residents are empowered to lead healthier lives.

 Clean Cities: Alternative Fuels & Infrastructure

-The award for Clean Cities: Alternative Fuels & Infrastructure honors efforts to promote low- and zero-emission transportation in the region with a focus on clean fuel vehicles and infrastructure.
-Successful examples might include replacing gas or diesel fleet vehicles with cleaner alternatives, streamlining permitting for clean fuel and electric vehicle charging infrastructure, a vehicle idle reduction program, or a program to promote fleet efficiency and reduced fuel consumption.
+Honors a project that highlights efforts to promote low- and zero-emission transportation in the region, with a focus on clean fuel vehicles and infrastructure.
+Successful examples might include replacing gas or diesel fleet vehicles with cleaner alternatives, streamlining permitting for clean fuel and electric vehicle charging infrastructure, a vehicle idle reduction program, or a program to promote system-wide efficiency and reduced fuel consumption.
 This award is presented by the SCAG Clean Cities Coalition, a U.S. Department of Energy-certified program.

-The award for Efficient & Sustainable Land Use honors a project or plan focused on the integration of land use and transportation planning that achieves sustainable outcomes.
-Submissions should identify how the project or plan promotes infill, transit-oriented development, equitable access to housing and employment opportunities, and placemaking for vibrant and connected neighborhoods and centers.
-Submissions should demonstrate the potential for sustainable outcomes such as reduced vehicle miles traveled, increased transit use, increased housing and jobs within regional priority growth areas, and shorter distance trips in existing and planned neighborhoods.
+Honors a project focused on the integration of land use and transportation planning that achieves sustainable outcomes.
+Submissions should identify how the project promotes infill, Transit Oriented Development (TOD), equitable access to housing and employment opportunities, and placemaking for vibrant and connected neighborhoods and centers.
+Submissions should demonstrate the potential for sustainable outcomes such as reduced vehicle miles traveled (VMT), increased transit use, increased housing and jobs within regional Priority Growth Areas (p.
+50), and shorter distance trips in existing and planned neighborhoods.